getbigbytes/dashbytes/.github/docs/Tracking.md

 ## Server side tracking

-In the backend package we have the class `ClairdashAnalytics` to help us track events.
-Both the class and the types are in `packages/backend/src/analytics/ClairdashAnalytics.ts`.
+In the backend package we have the class `BigbytesAnalytics` to help us track events.
+Both the class and the types are in `packages/backend/src/analytics/BigbytesAnalytics.ts`.

 ### Event naming convention